 The cacao is mixed with sugar and ultimately poured into molds.
 The molds are put on a vibrating machine to eliminate any bubbles.
 The chocolate sets for a day and is finally packaged for the customer.

 During this process an oil is left over.
 This oil is cacao butter, you know, the one you rub on your stretch marks.
-Pretty interesting and informative.
-Now, I understand why those gourmet chocolate bars are so expensive.
+The chocolate making process is a pretty amazing one and Yumbos Chocolate was very informative.
+Now, I totally understand why gourmet chocolate bars are so expensive.